Skip to main content

 At the end of the day, operating a church like a business is actually a critical piece of fulfilling the mission of the local church!
 Embrace the business side of church management, become the fierce defender and protector of your church’s finances, human resources, physical resources, and enthusiasm to share the love of Jesus Christ with the world!

 I can only imagine how much more successful my ministry would have been with this focus on church business management.
-I hope you are better equipped now than I was during my time in vocational ministry!
+If I'd been equipped with one of these excellent church software tools?
+I'd have saved myself a ton of headaches and frustration!

 If you want to keep learning and growing, then please keep exploring and studying about the intersection of church management and business management at The Lead Pastor blog!
 If you're planning a new church, read more about how to start a church here.